hexapode/zenbrowser/README.md

 # Why is the default page buggy?

-I choose to default the start page to hackerNews as it is a great source of fresh content.
+I chose to default the start page to hackerNews as it is a great source of fresh content.
 However, the browser do not successfully render this page correctly for now :(